 This is a list of what I believe are the 10 best Western books ever written.
 They are numbered, but are in no particular order and are really a list of my favorites.
 If you haven’t read many Westerns, you can’t go wrong with anything in this list.
-Even if you don’t think it belongs in the Top 10, you will most likely enjoy it.
+Even if you don’t think it belongs in the Top 10, you will most likely still enjoy it.

 1. Lonesome Dove – Larry McMurtry